tsegarra/dummies/_posts/2022-11-06-they-hold-no-quarter.markdown

 # Eighth notes

-If you divide each foot-tap in half, each half has a name:
- - the **downbeat**: when your foot is on the ground
- - the **upbeat**: when your foot is off the ground

-You count these out loud by adding the word "and": "1 and 2 and 3 and 4 and."
-When you say that, each syllable is one eighth note.
-Each number is a downbeat, and each "and" is an upbeat.
+If you divide the time between each foot-tap in half, then each half represents an **eighth note**.
+You can count eighth notes out loud by adding the word "and" evenly between each tap: "1 and 2 and 3 and 4 and."

 ```
 count: 1    &   2   &   3   &   4   &   | 1   &   2   &   3   &   4   &